MULKHI/KS-Cucumber-Web-Automation/README.md

 # KS-Cucumber-Web-Automation
-Katalon Studio Automation test Mobile App Calculator
+Katalon Studio Automation test using BDD Cucumber

 Here I don't use an emulator but use a real device to do testing